eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

 toc_icon: "kiwi-bird"
 ---

-Sometimes it feels like it's raining tensor computation libraries, or computational graph libraries, or symbolic algebra libraries.
+Sometimes I get confused with tensor computation libraries (or computational graph libraries, or symbolic algebra libraries, or whatever they're marketing themselves as these days).

 I was first introduced to PyTorch and TensorFlow and, having no other reference, I thought they were the prototypical examples of tensor computation libraries.
-Then I learnt about Theano, which was an older and less popular project, but different than PyTorch or TensorFlow, and better in some meaningful ways.
+Then I learnt about Theano - an older and less popular project, but different than PyTorch or TensorFlow and better in some meaningful ways.
 This was followed by JAX, which seemed to be basically NumPy with more bells and whistles (although I had trouble articulating what they were).
 Then came [the announcement by the PyMC developers that Theano would have a new JAX back-end](https://pymc-devs.medium.com/the-future-of-pymc3-or-theano-is-dead-long-live-theano-d8005f8a0e9b).

-Anyways, my confusion prompted a lot of research and eventually, this blog post.
+Anyways, this confusion prompted a lot of research and eventually, this blog post.

 Similar to [my previous post on the anatomy of probabilistic programming frameworks](https://eigenfoo.xyz/prob-prog-frameworks/), I’ll first discuss tensor computation